St. Charles Borromeo Seminary

 -

-All lessons require a written response (essay) of a word count with a set minimum, and presented for evaluations by a member of the Bishop’s Council.
+All lessons require a written response (essay) of a word count with a set minimum, and presented for evaluation by a member of the training staff.
 The essay consists of the perception of the knowledge gained by the seminarian regarding the content of the learning module.

 -

 Each essay is analyzed in the same manner as any collegiate essay.
 The essay is evaluated for theological accuracy, integrity of personal interpretation of the content, logic, ethical bearing, context, grammar and faith characteristics.
-Points (credits) are assigned to each learning module, and evaluated in 1/10 point increments based on evaluation of the criteria listed herein.
+Points (credits) are assigned to each learning module, and evaluated in .1 or .05 point increments (depending of granularity) based on evaluation of the criteria listed herein.

 -